-Yes, your organization needs a Password Manager!
-Now that we’ve answered one of the most frequently asked questions, let’s spend the rest of this blog post explaining why.
+Now that we’ve answered one of the most frequently asked questions, let’s spend the rest of this blog post explaining why you need to use a secure corporate password manager.
 How else would a person keep track of the 191 passwords an average employee needs to manage?

 Here are some of the possible solutions for managing the tens of passwords used: